Argandov/termbot/README.md

 ### Context Mode

 In this mode, you can create or edit custom context files in the ./context directory.
 This will provide instructions on how the Termbot responds to the given prompts, the so-called personality or 'mood'.
 You can list the current contexts by using the command `termbot -l`.
+This idea is 100% inspired by Daniel Miessler's [Fabric](https://github.com/danielmiessler/fabric)'s usage of "patterns".

 ### Interactive Mode